Recommendations for Follow-up of Respiratory Disease Outbreaks of Influenza and Influenza-like Illness in Health Care Facilities

 - Environmental cleaning

-- Ensure sufficient supplies of hand hygiene materials and surgical or procedure masks are available for patients/residents, staff, and visitors.
+- Ensure sufficient supplies of hand hygiene materials and surgical or procedure masks are available and readily accessible for patients/residents, staff, and visitors.

 - Restrict ill persons from visiting the facility.